FeedFoodie/feedfoodie.github.io/README.md

 7. Navigate to the folder where you saved filename.md \/ filename.txt and double-click it or select it and click "open".

-8. Open filename.md \/ filename.txt in notepad. aggAnnoy should have been added randomly.
+8. Open filename.md in notepad. aggAnnoy should have been added randomly.

 9. Copy the text in filename into github, replacing all of the original text (ctrl-A, ctrl-V).